dhruthan29/Experiment--03/README.md

 .
 Varry the MOSFET length and width (m1&m2)get calculated id current in dc analysis .set the Ac amplitude as 1 in the ac analysis
 .
-From the frequency response, you can determine the bandwidth of the differential amplifier by identifying the frequency
+From the frequency response, you can determine the bandwidth of the differential amplifier by identifying the frequency Differential Gain: It's like a magnifying glass for differences.
+It makes the tiny differences between two signals much easier to see.

+Common-Mode Rejection: Think of noise-canceling headphones.
+They block out background noise and let you hear the important sounds clearly.

+Biasing and Stability: Imagine balancing a seesaw perfectly so it stays level.
+Proper biasing keeps everything balanced, and stability ensures it stays that way over time.

+Practical Limitations: In real life, nothing is perfect.
+Small variations in components can lead to minor differences in performance, just like using slightly different ingredients in a recipe can change the final dish a bit.
 # RESULT
 .By varrying Mosfet width and length we get id current 0.45mA m1 and m2 L=180nm w=7.8nm